jonatascf/plug_cbchats/README.md

 # plug_cbchats
-Plugin do Community Builder for Tabapapo Chat Component.
+Plugin to Community Builder for Tabapapo Chat Component.